go-iiif/go-iiif/README.md

 driver, _ := iiifdriver.NewDriverFromConfig(cfg)
 ```

 That's really the only change to existing code.
-Careful readers may not the calls to `bucket.OpenBucket` and `config.NewConfigFromBucket` to load `go-iiif` configuration files.
+Careful readers may note the calls to `bucket.OpenBucket` and `config.NewConfigFromBucket` to load `go-iiif` configuration files.
 This is discussed below.
 In the meantime the only other change is to update the previously default `graphics.source` property in the configuration file from `VIPS` (or `vips`) to `native`.
 For example:

 ```
     "graphics": {